 Why Goat Cheese?

 Here’s the scoop on goat cheese.
 Technically, goat cheese is STILL dairy.
 However, many people who are allergic or sensitive to cow’s milk can handle goat cheese.
 Why?
 It all has to do with the the animal that produces the milk.
-Although cow milk and goat milk contains almost the same level of lactose their fat molecular structure is different and some researcher’s believe this is one reason that people can tolerate goat’s milk easier than cow’s milk.
+Although cow milk and goat milk contains almost the same level of lactose their fat molecular structure is different.
+Some researcher’s believe this is one reason that people can tolerate goat’s milk easier than cow’s milk.

-Cow’s have a longer fat molecular structure than goats do making the protein in cow milk harder for our bodies to digest.
-Researchers also believe it has to do with the difference in the animals own digestion process.
-Cow’s have 4 stomachs that they pass their food through while goat’s only have one like us.
+Cow’s also have a longer fat molecular structure than goats.
+This again is a possible reason that the protein in cow milk is harder for our bodies to digest.
+Researchers also believe it has to do with the difference in how the animals digest their own food.
+Cow’s have four stomachs that they pass their food through while goat’s only have one like us.
 Again, this slight difference makes goat milk more compatible with our ability to digest it than cow milk.

 Overall, goat’s milk can be a great alternative.
 Of course, like any other food be sure to listen to your body and know what it can and can not handle.
 But if you can eat it, here are some of the great benefits to eating goat cheese.

 Health Benefits of goat cheese.